Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Realizing Prethermal Behavior away from the High-Frequency Limit

 Throughout this paper, we consider integrable and nonintegrable Hamiltonians $H_j$ with non-commensurate spectra, where the description of the behavior around $T^\ast_k$ is not immediately obvious.
 Specifically, we attempt to answer the following questions: (i) Under what conditions can there exist a prethermal plateau in the vicinity of $T^\ast_k$?
-Notice that for classical systems, Nekhoroshev's estimate w.r.t.~breaking energy conservation in the vicinity of $T^\ast_k$ postulates that integrals of motion are conserved up to exponentially long times in $\varepsilon^{-1}$~\cite{nekhoroshev1971behavior}.
-However, these estimates carry a system-size dependence and, to the best of our knowledge, there is no formal proof which holds in the thermodynamic limit.
-Quantum mechanically, Fermi's Golden Rule (FGR) postulates that the system should start absorbing energy for infinitesimally small $\varepsilon$, but we do not have expressions for how the magnitude of the transition matrix elements depends on $\varepsilon$ [for some models, recent results indicate that the latter is captured by ETH~\cite{mallaya2019heating}]. (ii) What are qualitative differences between the prethermal plateaus at $k=0$ (infinite frequency) and $k>0$ (moderate to low frequencies)? (iii) Is there an effective approximate analytical description for the dynamics of the system in the vicinity of $T^\ast_k$, similar to the IFE? (iv) Does the thermalization dynamics depend on whether $H$ is integrable or nonintegrable? (v) Is the state of the Floquet system, after the initial transient is over, fully thermal, or are there any drive-induced synchronization effects~\cite{howell2019asymptotic}?
+Notice that for classical integrable systems, Nekhoroshev's estimate w.r.t.~breaking energy conservation in the vicinity of $T^\ast_k$ postulates that integrals of motion are conserved up to exponentially long times in $\varepsilon^{-1}$~\cite{nekhoroshev1971behavior,Kunihiko1989,Konishi_1990}.
+However, these estimates carry a system-size dependence and, to the best of our knowledge, there is no formal proof which holds in the thermodynamic limit, or in cases where the non-driven system already breaks integrability.
+Quantum mechanically, Fermi's Golden Rule (FGR) postulates that the system should start absorbing energy for infinitesimally small $\varepsilon$, but we do not have expressions for how the magnitude of the transition matrix elements depends on $\varepsilon$ [recent results indicate that the latter is captured by ETH for small drive amplitudes~\cite{mallaya2019heating}]. (ii) What are qualitative differences between the prethermal plateaus at $k=0$ (infinite frequency) and $k>0$ (moderate to low frequencies)? (iii) Is there an effective approximate analytical description for the dynamics of the system in the vicinity of $T^\ast_k$, similar to the IFE? (iv) Does the thermalization dynamics depend on whether the drive $H$ is integrable or nonintegrable [given that $H_\mathrm{ave}$ is assumed nonintegrable]? (v) Is the state of the Floquet system, after the initial transient is over, fully thermal, or are there any drive-induced synchronization effects~\cite{howell2019asymptotic}, such as many-body dynamical localization?